UXSoc/uxsoc-apps-cms/src/pages/index.md

     description: '  '
     positions:
       - description: >-
-          The SecGen is in charge of establishing an organized file management system and having proper and appropriate documentation.
-Also, the SecGen is the chief coordinator for all tasks of the executive board member.
+          The Secretary General is in charge of **establishing an organized file management system** and having **proper and appropriate documentation**.
+Also, the SecGen is the **chief coordinator** for all tasks of the executive board member.
 He or she ensures that all department heads are finishing their deliverables on time and with quality.

           Some responsibilities/tasks include setting up important internal